datazip-inc/olake/README.md

 For advanced users and automation, OLake's core logic is exposed via a powerful CLI.
 The core framework handles state management, configuration validation, logging, and type detection.
 It interacts with drivers using four main commands:

-* `spec`: Returns a render-able JSON Schema for a connector's configuration.
+- `spec`: Returns a render-able JSON Schema for a connector's configuration.
-* `check`: Validates connection configurations for sources and destinations.
+- `check`: Validates connection configurations for sources and destinations.
-* `discover`: Returns all available streams (e.g., tables) and their schemas from a source.
+- `discover`: Returns all available streams (e.g., tables) and their schemas from a source.
-* `sync`: Executes the data replication job, extracting from the source and writing to the destination.
+- `sync`: Executes the data replication job, extracting from the source and writing to the destination.

 **Find out more about CLI [here](https://olake.io/docs/core/cli).**

+---

+### SSH Tunnel Support for Secure Source Connectivity

+OLake supports SSH tunneling for secure access to source databases that are not directly reachable (e.g., behind firewalls or private networks).
+To enable tunneling, add the ssh_tunnel block to your source.json:

+"ssh_tunnel": {
+"enabled": true,
+"host": "your.remote.host",
+"port": 22,
+"user": "your_ssh_user",
+"private_key_path": "/path/to/id_rsa"
+}

+When enabled is set to true, OLake establishes an SSH tunnel before attempting to connect to the source.
+This is supported in all source drivers that rely on TCP-based connectivity (e.g., MongoDB, MySQL, Postgres).

+This feature was added in PR #612 and is available in all driver builds.

 ---